-Appendix A, Enrollment Verification for Students Taking Virtual Courses Appendix B, Washington Virtual Instruction Program
+Appendix B, Washington Virtual Instruction Program

 Introduction

 It is the desire of the Washington County School System to meet the requirements established by Legislative Acts.
 It is also our desire to utilize the energies, abilities and knowledge of our school personnel in a way which will benefit the schools, communities and especially our students.